Dev Diwali

-It is celebrated on Kartik Purnima which fall on the full moon day in the month of Kartika according to the Hindu calendar.
+Dev Diwali is celebrated on Kartik Purnima which is basically the full moon day in the month of Kartika according to the Hindu calendar.
 In the Gregorian calendar, this usually falls during the month of November-December, fifteen days after Diwali.

 On this auspicious night, several hundred lamps light up the ghats of the Holy Ganges, transforming the view of the river into a divine spectacle honoring the Ganges and the presence of the Supreme Lord.